Beautification Projects cost money and North Carolina provides Special Funding or Grants

 (Weldon, NC, U.S.)

-For example: Rocky one of the largest Rockfish Sculptures between Maine, Maryland and Florida.
-See photo.
+For an example, see the photo of Rocky one of the largest Rockfish Sculptures between Maine, Maryland and Florida.

 Our mayor told me of an incident where she was talking to a store owner whose store is directly across from Rocky.
 The mayor non-nonchalantly asked, "What do you think about our new addition to our town?"
 The store owner replied angrily that "what a waste of money which could have been spent in better ways like jobs!"